gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/AIP.md

 ## Remove-AIPScannerRepository
-Supported only for customers in the private preview program for the Azure Information Protection scanner.
+Removes a data repository for the Azure Information Protection scanner.

 ### [Set-AIPAuthentication](./Set-AIPAuthentication.md)